List of terms used for Germans: Sváb

 The term sváb derives from the German word "Schwaben", describing people from Swabia (ger: Schwaben).
 The first German-speaking people, Saxon merchants and miners, later becoming Carpathian Germans, first arrived to the Carpathian basin (then mostly under rule of the Kingdom of Hungary) in the 12th century, their numbers and territory of settlement were limited, mainly in towns.
 In the 18th century various German-speaking peasant groups settled in Hungary in large numbers to inhabit the vast territories being depopulated during the Osman rule, they are known as Danube Swabians (Donauschwaben), though most of their forefathers have Bavarian or Thuringian roots.
-They settled mainly where the destruction was most severe, especially around Buda (now part of Budapest), Danube valley and southern part of Hungary.
-Although they have assimilated in large parts until the beginning of the 20th century, they maintained strong cultural identity up to date.
+They settled mainly where the destruction was most severe, especially around Buda (part of modern Budapest), Danube valley and southern part of Hungary.
+Although they have assimilated in large part, until the beginning of the 20th century they maintained strong cultural identity.
 These people, and through them German people in general are called svábok (plural), having a hint of pejorative nature.